Levels of editing

 Clarity of presentation

-The structural review goes hand in hand with an assessment of the clarity of presentation.
+The content structure review goes hand in hand with an assessment of the clarity of presentation.
 To assess clarity, I check section and subsection headings and numbering, to see if they are easy to follow and reflect what is presented in the sections and subsections.

 I also check internal navigation aids such as cross-references, hyperlinking (for online content) and references, which are all elements that can help the reader navigate and understand the document.